LizGoro90/db-tour/tutorials/queries/02/README.md

 err := res.One(&book)
 ```

-To count all elements on the result-set use `Count`:
+You can also determine the total number of items in the result-set with `Count`:

 ```go